GOP’s Thune says Trump allies engaging in ‘cancel culture’

 PIERRE, S.D.
-(AP) — U.S. Sen. John Thune on Thursday criticized Republican activists and party leaders for engaging in “cancel culture” by rushing to censure GOP senators who found former President Donald Trump guilty of inciting an insurrection.
+(AP) — U.S. Sen. John Thune is criticizing Republican activists and party leaders for engaging in “cancel culture” by rushing to censure GOP senators who found former President Donald Trump guilty of inciting an insurrection.

 “There was a strong case made,” Thune said of the Democrats’ impeachment presentation.
 “People could come to different conclusions.
 If we’re going to criticize the media and the left for cancel culture, we can’t be doing that ourselves.”